Co-op e-Learning Courses

 - A printed course pack, including reading materials and other resources applicable far beyond the actual course.
 There is no extra charge for the course pack, and no shipping or handling fees when shipping to an Ontario mailing address.

-- Assistance in registration and familiarization of the computerized learning environment.
+- Assistance in familiarization of the computerized learning environment.

-- The e-Learning courses and all materials/ instructions are presented in English only
+- The e-Learning courses and all materials/instructions/support are presented in English only.

 1. The Co‑operative Context